brianhaferkamp/basketball-game/README.md

 # Tabletop Basketball Game
 A possession-by-possession quick play tabletop basketball game

 This is a game demo only.
 There are four team cards created for you to try out: Phoenix, Chicago, New York, and Sacramento.
 Download the two PDF files--the team cards and the scorecard with timer.
 You'll need 2 d10 dice to use for this game.
 Roll real dice or use a virtual roller.
+You'll also need two small markers for time keeping.

 ## Game Components